 The buying process for a B2B transaction is starkly different than B2C.
 In B2C sales, customers will need great product copy, good site design, positive reviews before they will feel comfortable making a purchase.
 B2B, on the other hand, is far more complex.
 Depending on your business, you may need to provide information on freight options, inventory status, and order history before they make a purchase.
 Your customer shouldn’t have to go out of his way to find this information, nor should he be forced to call a sales rep to complete an order.

-80% of B2B companies that are integrating ecommerce believe that customer expectations have changed due to B2C customers.
-So, everything that you would do for a B2C transaction will have to be applied in B2B ecommerce, while also fulfilling the various requirements for B2B sales.
+80% of B2B companies that are integrating eCommerce believe that customer expectations have changed due to B2C customers.
+So, everything that you would do for a B2C transaction will have to be applied in B2B marketing for eCommerce, while also fulfilling the various requirements for B2B sales.